olesyapro888/Election_analysis_Python/README.md

   - Diana DeGette, who received 73.8% of the votes and 272,892 number of votes;

 The county with the largest voter turnout:
-  - Denver county, who received 82.8% of the votes with 306,055 votes.
+  - Denver county, which received 82.8% of the votes with 306,055 votes.
 ## `Election-Audit Summary`

 This script could be used for any election with some easy script modification and additional data.